Blog

 Even the best marketer needs the right tools and support to deliver results.
 Be ready with clear expectations, open communication, and a culture that fosters ideas and innovation.
 That’s why you hired them, right?
 If you’re looking for tips on how to get the most out of your contract talent, we wrote about that here.

 And if you’d rather ask candidates the important questions than sift through resumes, we can help.
-Our Embedded Consulting practice carefully vets B2B marketers so you interview only the best.
+2A Recruiting and Staffing practice carefully vets B2B marketers so you interview only the best.
 Let’s find your next great hire.

 If all the world’s a stage, Marita is directing the production